 While I knew my decision to gain more education was a positive goal, I was also well aware of the dangers for someone in recovery.
 I felt I was either going to miss out on all the social interaction that goes on or relapse in order to fit in.
 I knew I had to have some sort of plan to get me through.
 Many questions floated around in my mind: Would I be able to handle the stress?
 Will I be able to put enough effort into maintaining my sobriety?
 How will I handle the temptation to join in on the partying?

-I did some research and spoke to my sponsor, and this is what we came up with:
+I did some research and spoke to my sponsor, and this is what we came up with about resisting relapse in college:

 - Select a school that offers support to students in recovery.
 Michigan University has a club that organizes sober activities, as do many other schools in the country.